3than0ls/PyAdSkipper/README.md

 # Packages
 PyAdSkipper relies on `pywin32` for interaction with handles to the Spotify window, and `psutil` to get information about running processes.
+PyAdSkipper also uses `pyinstaller` to compile the script into an executable, and `black` to format code, but these are developer dependencies

+# Compiling the script and GUI to 2 seperate executables
+Install all dependencies and dev dependencies specified by the Pipfile, and then run these two commands.
+1) `pyinstaller -F -i .\icon.ico -w .\gui\PyAdSkipper.py`
+2) `pyinstaller -F -i .\icon.ico -w .\script\PyAdScript.py`
+Then, move `icon.ico` to the created `dist` folder.
+After running it the first time, a `settings.json` file and `pid.txt` file will be generated.